 Jimmy is my son and my greatest joy.
 Jimmy taught me how to love unconditionally, live peacefully, and to walk this earth Spiritually.
 When you think about it, isn’t that what truly living life is all about?

 Why are we here?
 What is our purpose here on earth?
 How can we best grow in harmony together while moving toward Home?

-During Jimmy’s freshman orientation, I was excited to learn that I could take UST classes for free!
+During Jimmy’s freshman orientation, I was excited to learn that I could take classes from his University for free.
 Jimmy had that look like, “Mom you’re not going to be in class with me, are you?”
 I assured him I would not take freshman classes, but as it turned out, I did.
 Without knowing it, I registered for a freshman philosophy class.

-Both Jimmy and I registered for Philosophy 115 - Philosophy of the Human Spirit.
+Both Jimmy and I registered for PHIL115 – Philosophy of the Human Spirit.
 Jimmy and I had discussions about our first day of class and what our professors were requiring us to read and learn.
-It was in those chats with Jim that I learned he read the Bhagavad Gita in the sixth grade.
-Jimmy, as a young boy, advising me that God was not in the sky, he was in my Soul.
+It was in those chats with Jim that I learned that he had read the Bhagavad Gita in the sixth grade.
+Jimmy, as a young boy, advised me that God was not in the sky, he was in my Soul.

 Jimmy had a very specific path in his 28 years as my son.
 He was sweet, kind, peaceful, loving, wicked smart, and, most of all, loved by all.
 Jimmy was always the hub in every circle he was a part of.
 Jimmy was, and is, the calm, silent center within all of us.
 Jimmy’s energy lives on, as we, the lucky ones who knew him, walk forward in our lives with Jimmy by our side.
 Remember, “You will never move forward if you keep going back.”